-Mel Brekhus: And I think -- I'm pretty sure I'm right on this -- about 5 -- \$8 in Texas and \$5 in California.
+: It's about \$8.00 in Texas, and I think - I'm pretty sure I'm right on this, about \$8 in Texas and \$5.00 in California.

-Jerry Revich: OK.
-And lastly, Mel, obviously you've -- and -- you've added a lot of capacity at a really good point on the capex curve over the past couple of years.
-Any incremental opportunities to move -- to augment capacity or have you delivered on, you know, everything that's reasonable to execute?
+: Okay.
+And lastly, Mel, obviously you've added a lot of capacity at a really good point on the CapEx curve over the past couple of years.
+Any incremental opportunities to augment capacity, or have you delivered on everything that's reasonable to execute?

-Mel Brekhus: Well, we've delivered on the major capacity additions in that the combined Martin Marietta and TXI assets will certainly benefit from that.
+: Well, we've delivered on the major capacity additions, and the combined Martin Marietta and TXI assets will certainly benefit from that.
 There's always the potential for incremental tons in the cement business.
-We have, as someone pointed out early -- earlier, really only one significant opportunity and that's to make some modifications at the Midlothian plant to add some capacity.

-But as Ward and I have discussed, that capital would be spent if we could get the return on it -- if the market calls for it.
-And only under those conditions would we be spending that capital.
-And it's not significant compared to the \$400 million plus capital we spend when we build a greenfield cement plant.
-So, most of the spending is behind us.
+We have, as someone pointed out earlier, really only one significant opportunity, and that's to make some modifications at the Midlothian plant to add some capacity.
+But, as Ward and I have discussed, that capital would be spent if we can get the return on it, if the market calls for it, and only under those conditions would we be spending that capital.
+And it's not significant compared to the \$400-million-plus capital we spend when we build a greenfield cement plant, so most of the spending is behind us.

-Jerry Revich: OK.
+: Okay.
 Thank you very much.

-Ward Nye: Thanks, Jerry.
+: Thanks, Jerry.

-Operator: Your next question comes from the line of Ted Grace of Susquehanna.
+Operator: Our next question comes from the line of Ted Grace of Susquehanna.

-Ted Grace: Hi guys.
-How you doing?
+: Hi, guys.
+How are you doing?